ntuscds/scds-academics-website/docs/career/cs-fields/quantitative-finance.md

 sidebar_position: 4
 ---

+# A Guide to Quantitative Finance

+## About the writer

+xxx

-# What is Quantitative Finance?
+## What is Quantitative Finance?

 Quantitative Finance combines financial theory, mathematics, and computer science to solve complex financial problems and develop sophisticated trading strategies.